Green Bay Packers vs. Cincinnati Bengals NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - The Bengals are winless ATS (0-1) as 3-point underdogs or more at home.

-- The Packers are winless ATS (0-1) on the road as 3-point favorites or more.
+- The Packers are winless ATS (0-1) as 3-point favorites or more away from home.

 Powered by Data Skrive.